PascalB94/WRF_installation/README.md

 2a) The installation script does the following steps:
--untar the .tar or tar.gz files of WRF and WPS -installation of neccessary libraries: netCDF, MPICH, libpng, JasPer and
--compilation of the WPS and WRF version
+-untar the .tar or tar.gz files of WRF and WPS -installation of neccessary libraries: netCDF, MPICH, libpng, JasPer and zlib -compilation of the WPS and WRF version
 => Execute files geogrid.exe, ungrib.exe, metgrid.exe, real.exe, ndown.exe, wrf.exe are built
 -build a directory structure for running WRF and saving the results